Rconat/ReverseEngineeringSequelizeCode/README.md

 With every passing year, cyber criminals are looking for new ways to infiltrate application code in order to source the data being sent back and forth over the numerous calls and responses being utelized by online application.
 The security of these applications is extremely important and help solidify the trust that users have in these applicaitons while using them.
 Because of this it is important to use a data encryption method on any sensative information that may be being sent over the internet.
 For our code that has been provided the application is using the "bcrypt.js" npm to handle the hashing of the passwords being sent to and from the user and the server holding the database of information.

 Bcrypt is being implimented in the user.js file.
 Bcrypt is doing most of this behind the scenes to keep the methods secure which further enhances the security of the application.
 What we can see from its use in this application is that bcrypt is taking the user provided password, making sure the provided password can be hashed and compared to the hashed password stored on the database, and then hashing the incoming user provided password BEFORE it is sent to the database.
 Because of the way bcrypt impliments its hashing method, the password is only hashed and unhashed on the client side.
 This ensures that only properly hashed (secure) password data is being sent over the web.

+## JavaScript Libraries

+For this application we have made use of both the Bootstrap and jQuery JavaScript Libraries.
+These libraries help simplify front end code and can streamline the functionality of the application.

+jQuery is a JavaScript library that helps greatly in the functionality of the JavaScript code.
+Using jQuery we can more easily manipulate DOM element, handle events, and send Ajax calls to our server for use on client side pages.
+JQuery is being implimented in the application in all three of our JavaScript files discussed below (see [Public Files](#Public-Files) for reference).

+Bootstrap is a JavaScript Library and front-end framework that helps create effective layouts to be used in client side HTML files.
+Bootstrap helps streamline the process of creating and developing HTML that will enhance functionality and provide an easy framework for a successful UI/UX (User Interface/User eXperience).
+Bootstrap is utilized through predefined classes which are given to HTML elements.
+These classes modify these HTML elements in order to change the functionality of those elements.
+Much of Bootstrap also requires cooresponding JavaScript to be properly utilized.

+## Public Files

+In the code provided they have included a "public" folder which contains all the JavaScript files, HTML files, and stylesheet files which will be used client side by the application.
+The HTML files have been discussed earlier within the MySQL Database and Sequelize section [here](#MySQL-Database-and-Sequelize) and the Express NPM section [here](#Express-NPM).
+To reiterate on these HTML files our application is using Express to dynically render the HTML files for client side viewing based on the requests and responses made by our route modules within the api-routes.js and html-routes.js files.

+The public JavaScript files contain the JavaScript code which runs on the rendered HTML pages.
+These files make use of our JavasScript Libraries which were described about (see [JavaScript Libraries](#JavaScript-Libraries) for reference).
+The JavaScript files in the "public" folder also contain all of the Ajax calls being made to the server which can then be used by our front end code.

+The login.js file using jQuery to manipulate the DOM elements is taking in the user inputed data and running the loginUser() function using the email and password provided by the user as parameters.
+The loginUser() function runs an Ajax POST request call to the server to find the associated user data in the server.
+This POST call runs through the api-routes.js for authenticaion.

+The members.js file is doing an Ajax GET request call to the server through the api-routes.js module adn returning the data containing the username(email).
+This data is then simply displayed at the top of the page with some welcome text.

+The signup.js file uses jQuery to manipulate the DOM input provided by the user in the same was that the login.js script but instead of running the loginUser() function, it invokes the signUpUser() function taking in the username(email) and password as parameters.
+The function does an Ajax call to the server through the api-routes.js module and if successful will navigate the user to the /members page.
+If the function is not successful the .catch() method will invoke the handleLoginErr() function and return an alert message with the "err.responseJSON" data as well as a "500" error message.

 ## Public Interation